qiskit-community/arraylias/docs/tutorials/schrödinger_equation.rst

 --------------------------------------------

 We solve the Schrödinger equation using the Runge-Kutta method in this tutorial.
-The Schrödinger equation is written as
+The Schrödinger equation is the differential equation

 .. math:: \psi'(t) = -i * H(t) \psi(t)